kubernautics/openshift/module/host/README.md

-# Part 01 -- Host System Setup
+# Stage 00 -- Host System Setup
 ## Review checklist of prerequisites:
 1. You have a clean install of [Fedora Workstation](https://getfedora.org/en/workstation/)
 2. You have no data on this system